Test (wrestler): Return to WWE (2006–2007)

 On March 22, 2006, WWE.com announced that Test had verbally agreed to return to WWE.
 Starting on June 20, vignettes began to play during ECW on Sci Fi, announcing that Test was debuting on the ECW brand.
 Test officially made his return on the July 4 episode of ECW, defeating Al Snow.
-Later that month, Test aligned with the fellow ECW newcomers, Mike Knox, Big Show and Matt Striker to feud with the "ECW Originals", which consisted of Rob Van Dam, Sabu and The Sandman.
+Later that month, Test aligned with the fellow ECW newcomers, Mike Knox, Big Show and Matt Striker to feud with the "ECW Originals", which consisted of Tommy Dreamer, Rob Van Dam, Sabu and The Sandman.
 On the August 1 episode of ECW, Test and Knox defeated Sandman and Tommy Dreamer in an Extreme Rules match, with Test pinning Dreamer.
 Under the Extreme Rules stipulation, Test and Knox lost to Sabu and Van Dam on the September 5 episode of ECW, and Test defeated Van Dam on the October 3 episode of ECW.
 At Survivor Series on November 26, Test was a member of Team Big Show (Big Show, himself, Montel Vontavious Porter, Finlay and Umaga), losing to Team Cena (John Cena, Kane, Bobby Lashley, Sabu and Van Dam).